ceoimon/proteus-hd/README.md

 # Proteus-HD

 *NOTE: Using header encryption will make message decryption process much slower!
-You may want to use [Proteus.js](https://github.com/wireapp/proteus.js) in most case.*
+You may want to use [Proteus.js](https://github.com/wireapp/proteus.js) in most cases.*

 While [Proteus.js](https://github.com/wireapp/proteus.js) is an implementation of the [Signal Protocol](https://signal.org/docs/) without header encryption, Proteus-HD take advantage of the [header encryption variant of Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/#double-ratchet-with-header-encryption) to make communication more secure.